AmitKumar-AK/Sitecore-Automation/README.md

-# XMCloud Webhook Automation
+# Sitecore Automation
-Automate Sitecore XM Cloud webhook registration with a PowerShell script and Azure Pipelines YAML.
-This repository provides a reusable solution for generating access tokens and registering webhooks with the Experience Edge API, streamlining content management across environments.
+This repository contains a collection of automation scripts and code snippets designed to streamline and enhance Sitecore development and deployment processes.
+It includes tools for automating common tasks, improving efficiency, and ensuring best practices in Sitecore projects.
+Contributions and collaboration are welcome to expand and refine these resources